MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Grid search

-The search box on a grid page can have two different searches experience that is configured by your administrator.
+The search box on a grid page can have two different searches experience which is configured by your administrator.

-### Search this view (default experience)
+### Option 1: Search this view (default experience)

 When you use the **Search this view** option on a grid page, the system searches for data in the view that you're currently in.
 In the following example, you perform a search on the **Contacts** grid.